 We mixed three fabric scraps in neutral tones for our base panels.
 This was a lovely option for the white flowers we chose to display.
 But one of the best parts of this project is the ability to mix and match exterior fabric to fit your own décor or a special occasion.

 The rolled felt roses are super fast and easy to create with a standard glue gun.
 We again stayed with lighter tones to blend with our neutrals, but with the color choices out there in quality felt, the sky’s the limit – from tone-on-tone to vivid brights.

-Beyond Valentine’s Day, these wraps would also be beautiful on wedding reception tables.
+These wraps would also be beautiful on tables for a wedding reception, anniversary or reunion.
 Buy enough yardage so all the wraps will match, then set up an assembly line with your friends and knock out dozens in a single afternoon.

 We provide free downloadable templates for the leaves as well as for the circle/spiral needed to create the rolled rose.